soumya25bsa10030/Student-Study-Planner-/README.md

 Description - a student study planner is used to organise a student's life and help them balance all the subjects effectively.

 Overview of the Project
-● Many students want to study but cannot utilize that opportunity effectively due to poor management of time and unclear goals .
+1. Many students want to study but cannot utilize that opportunity effectively due to poor management of time and unclear goals .
 The student planner is a useful program that helps students to devise a study plan keeping in check the goals of a student and ensures wise management of time .
 It also helps the students to decide the time they want spend on each domain of subjects respectively and helps to  improve their academic performance .

 OBJECTIVES - STUDENT STUDY PLANNER
-● To set a routine to be followed
+1. To set a routine to be followed
-● Setting clear goals
+2. Setting clear goals
-● Improving time management
+3. Improving time management
-● Increasing productivity with proper goals
+4. Increasing productivity with proper goals

 Features
-● we can add multiple subjects
+1. we can add multiple subjects
-● Delete individual subjects
+2. Delete individual subjects
-● Clear all subjects data
+3. Clear all subjects data
-●Set daily study hours per subject
+4.Set daily study hours per subject
-●Automatic weekly hour calculation (daily × 7)
+5.Automatic weekly hour calculation (daily × 7)
-●Set daily study goals
+6.Set daily study goals
-●Set weekly achievement goals
+7.Set weekly achievement goals

 Tools used-
-I have used python language using it's standard libraries. some of the used modules are - ● Matplotlib.pyplot
+I have used python language using it's standard libraries. some of the used modules are -
-●random
-●datetime
-●numpy
+1. Matplotlib.pyplot
+2.random
+3.datetime
+4.numpy

 Techniques used-
 CRUD - create, read, update, delete